WHISKERS ON KITTENS

 ABOUT THE AUTHOR

 Leisa Watkins is the founder of Cultivate An Exceptional Life.
 She believes life is meant to be enjoyed and experienced in abundance.
-She is on a mission to help people break through barriers and avoid roadblocks in life while creating a life they love.
+She is on a mission to help people break through barriers, build resilience, and avoid roadblocks in life while creating a life they love - despite chronic illness, trauma, and other life challenges.
 She also shares tips on getting more out of life, despite its challenges, on our Instagram channel.
 Please follow us.